ara3d/ara3d-studio/README.md

 ## Show your support

 We don’t accept donations.
-If Ara 3D Studio helps you, please:
+If you want to show your support for Ara 3D Studio please:
 - Open issues with clear repro steps and files when possible
+- Suggest features
 - Share feedback on workflows you’d like to streamline
 - Tell colleagues who might benefit